 ParkingIf you choose to drive into the city, be aware that public parking is very limited near the National Mall.
 On-street parking in Washington, DC is restricted during morning and evening rush hours.
 If you choose to park in a parking garage or public parking lot in the downtown area, you should expect to walk a good distance to reach the cherry trees on the Tidal Basin.
 The Hains Point parking lot has 320 spaces and will fill up during peak times.
 A $1.00 per person shuttle will run from March 18-April 15 between Hains Point and the Tidal Basin.
 For more suggested parking spaces, see Parking Near the National Mall

 Bicycling to the Cherry BlossomsDuring the National Cherry Blossom Festival, one of the best ways to get around Washington, DC may be by bicycle.
 On weekends, FREE bike valet service is available at the Jefferson Memorial parking lot, south of the memorial.
 Hours are 10 a.m. to 6 p.m.
-New this year, Capital Bikeshare offers a 5-day membership priced at $15 and will provide a staffed location at 12th Street and Independence Avenue from 11 a.m. to 5 p.m. during the three Festival weekends.
+Capital Bikeshare offers a 5-day membership priced at $15 and will provide a staffed location at 12th Street and Independence Avenue from 11 a.m. to 5 p.m. during the three Festival weekends.
 The National Park Service will also place extra bike racks at Independence Avenue & 15th Street, SW, near the Tidal Basin, which bikers with their own locks can utilize free of charge.

 TaxisSeeing the cherry blossoms does require a lot of walking.
 If you do not get around so easily, you can always take a taxicab to the Tidal Basin.
 Taxis are available throughout the city and will take you directly to the blossoms.
 Read more about Washington DC taxis.